 There is some evidence, though weak, that a Scottish Blacksmith, Kirkpatrick MacMillan, might have developed the first mechanically propelled two-wheeled vehicle.
-Claims made by his nephew were made at the time about a rear-wheel drive system powered by mid-mounted treadles connected by rods to a rear crank (similar to locomotives).
+Claims made by his nephew were put forward at the time about a rear-wheel-drive system powered by mid-mounted treadles connected by rods to a rear crank (similar to locomotives).

-Whether MacMillan's creation true or not the first documented producer of rod-driven two-wheelers, called treadle bicycles, was one Thomas McCall in 1869.
+Whether MacMillan's creation was true or not, the first documented producer of rod-driven two-wheelers, called treadle bicycles, was one Thomas McCall in 1869.